 I don’t really like praying.
 I don’t like it because…I’m not sure why.
 Because I’m resentful.
 Because sometimes people use it as a cop-out.
 “I’ll pray for you” instead of taking action.
 Sometimes it bores me.
 Sometimes I don’t like the way other people pray.
 Sometimes I think, we’re talking to no one.
 There’s no one there.
 Sometimes I think, Why should I talk to you?
 Sometimes I think, I have nothing to say to you.
 Sometimes it’s just uncomfortable because of the gargantuan trust issues that surround my “personal relationship” with God.
 When are we gonna work this out, I imagine him asking me.
 I imagine myself being silent in reply, not in petulance.
 I just don’t know what to say.
 Sometimes I do know what to say.
 Sometimes we have a conversation.
 But most of the time, it doesn’t make me feel happy of myself.
 Most of the time, I don’t feel like it.

 Despite that, I notice the tenor of the house and the relationships with it tend to deteriorate when we don’t make an effort to pray.
 In order for this to work, in order for us to be effective, we have to pray.
-If this house is for God and being his hands and a feet, if we truly want to hold our hands to the wounds of a bleeding and dying world, if that’s what we really want, then we have to occasionally talk to the one whom we claim to serve.
+We have to occasionally talk to the one whom we claim to serve.
 There’s just no getting around that.

 Which is why it bugs me when I say “Hey, we should pray!” and the response is apathetic at best.
 Or someone says they don’t feel like it.
 You don’t feel like it?
 I’M the one who doesn’t feel like it.
 I’m not suggesting we pray because I like doing it.
 I’m not suggesting we pray because I feel like it.
 I never feel like it.
 Ever.
 Spiritual disciplines (and in fact, any kind of discipline) aren’t done because the person doing them feels like it all the time.
 Every time I suggest prayer, I am suggesting it accompanied with an internal groan of “do-we-have-to.”